 * Or Advanced Nutrients flagship 2-part base nutrient formulation pH Perfect® Connoisseur Grow Parts A & B and pH Perfect® Connoisseur Bloom Parts A & B.

-* And for coco coir growers, Advanced Nutrients has separate Coco Base Nutrients Tribe formulations of their 2-part base nutrients made specifically for the challenges of growing with coco.
+* And for coco coir growers, Advanced Nutrients has separate Coco Base Nutrients formulations of their 2-part base nutrients made specifically for the challenges of growing with coco.

 In short, it’s up to the individual grower as to whether they want to use a 2-part or 3-part base nutrient.